segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 ### Connecting Segment to Adobe Analytics
 To set up Adobe Analytics as a destination for your Segment data, Segment needs some information on how to connect to Adobe.

 - If you're using Device-mode data collection with Analytics.js, or using a server-side library, you need your Adobe Report Suite ID, and your Tracking Server URL.
 You'll add this information in the Destination settings in the Segment app UI so that Segment can send information to Adobe.
+An example tracking server is `jimsbrims.sc.omtrdc.net`.
+You do not  need to include the hypertext transfer protocol (ie. `http://`).
+For more information on  how to identify your analytics tracking server and report suites see Adobe’s [documentation here](https://docs.adobe.com/content/help/en/analytics-learn/tutorials/implementation/implementation-basics/how-to-identify-your-analytics-tracking-server-and-report-suites.html).

 - If you're collecting data from mobile devices, you can download the `ADBMobileConfig.json` file instead of specifying these settings in the UI which contains that information.
 Follow the instructions in Adobe's documentation, [here for iOS](https://marketing.adobe.com/resources/help/en_US/mobile/ios/dev_qs.html), and [here for Android](https://marketing.adobe.com/resources/help/en_US/mobile/android/dev_qs.html).